How and Why to Update to Windows 11

 - Go to Update and Security

-- A Device Security module will display the details of your security processor.
+- Windows Security — a Device Security module will display the details of your security processor

 Unfortunately, most small to midsized businesses have neither the time nor the expertise to analyze system requirements on their own.
 Tasks such as upgrading to a new operating system can be daunting.
-However, enlisting professional IT Consulting services will help you determine your system upgrade requirements.
-The IT experts can also install the new OS while ensuring you are maintaining compatibility, security protections and protocols to safeguard your hard-earned data systemwide.
+However, enlisting professional business IT services will help you quickly determine your system upgrade requirements.
+The IT experts can also install the next version of Windows while ensuring you are maintaining compatibility, security protections and protocols to safeguard your hard-earned data systemwide.